antonmi/espec/README.md

 # ESpec [![Build Status](https://travis-ci.org/antonmi/espec.svg?branch=master)](https://travis-ci.org/antonmi/espec)

-ESpec BDD test framework for Elixir.
+ESpec is a BDD test framework for Elixir.
 Inspired by RSpec.
-Take a look at [spec](https://github.com/antonmi/espec/tree/master/spec) folder.
+Take a look at the [spec](https://github.com/antonmi/espec/tree/master/spec) folder.

 ## Features

-The main idea is to be close to RSpec phylosophy.
+The main idea is to be close to the RSpec phylosophy.

   * Test organization with `describe`, `context`, `it`, and etc blocks
   * Familiar matchers: `eq`, `be_close_to`, `raise_execption`, etc